lucasvegi/Elixir-Code-Smells/README.md

 The objective of this catalog of code smells is to instigate the improvement of the quality of code developed in Elixir.
 For this reason, we are interested in knowing Elixir's community opinion about these code smells: *Do you agree that these code smells can be harmful?
 Have you seen any of them in production code?
 Do you have any suggestions about some Elixir-specific code smell not cataloged by us?...*

-Please feel free to make pull requests and suggestions ([Discussions][Discussions] tab).
+Please feel free to make pull requests and suggestions ([Issues][Issues] tab).
 We want to hear from you!

 [▲ back to Index](#table-of-contents)